wpswings/subscriptions-for-woocommerce/README.txt

 **GET SUBSCRIPTIONS FOR WOOCOMMERCE AND INCREASE RECURRING REVENUE.
 MANAGE WOOCOMMERCE SUBSCRIPTION ON YOUR ONLINE & OFFLINE STORE WITH RECURRING BILLINGS ON CHECKOUT PAGES**

-Subscriptions for WooCommerce plugin allow merchants to provide their recurring services or product periodically through subscription plans.
+Subscriptions for WooCommerce plugin allow merchants to provide their recurring services or product periodically through WooCommerce subscription plans.
 Thus, it helps in collecting the recurring revenue of your store.
 The [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-org-page&utm_campaign=subscription-pro) plugin is a solution for a variety of businesses.
 From OTT platform, gym services, monthly allowance dealer, milk services, and online courses to eCommerce stores revamp your WooCommerce store to sell your recurring services.
-Capture and keep users engaged with your business.
+Capture and keep users engaged with your business with our elite subscription plugin.

 [youtube https://www.youtube.com/watch?v=2VFyxZl3l-A?rel=0]